opencog/opencog/opencog/openpsi/README.md

   interaction dynamics between entities.
 * modulator.scm - internal openpsi modulator variables
 * sec.scm - internal openpsi Stimulus Evaluation Check variables
-* events.scm - defines perceived events that are monitored and trigger changes in openpsi variables.
+* events.scm - defines perceived events that are monitored and that trigger changes in openpsi variables.
 * entity-defs.scm - defines entities external to openpsi (e.g., PAU's)
   that are used in interaction rules